rehierl/abstract-properties/12-x-doctree-traversal/12-1-order-embeddings/1-1-sequence-of-siblings.md

 ordered sequences of nodes.
-That is, descriptions such as "last subsequent sibling" in regards to the head of a sequence of siblings must be understood to refer to the last subsequent sibling that can be reached beginning with the corresponding node while moving into the same "direction".
+That is, descriptions such as "last subsequent sibling" in regards to the head of a sequence of siblings must be understood to refer to the last subsequent sibling that can be reached beginning with the corresponding node, while moving into the same "direction".
 That is, assuming that these nodes do exist.

 * The last subsequent sibling of `ns*` is `ls`.